 Weather.
 Grass enjoys and thrives in periods of warm wet weather.
 It can also tolerate cold dry, cold and wet and hot and dry periods.
 Too much rain creates dampness and encourages moss.
 Too dry and the grass is stressed through lack of moisture.
 Too much snow can create problems with diseases.
 Stay off grass in heavy frosts and very dry weather.

 Watering your lawn.
 All living things require water but grass can tolerate dry weather.
 However, prolonged periods of dry weather can cause damage so if we have more than 2 weeks of dry weather you need to water.
 If after walking on your grass it stays flat and does not spring back up then it requires water.
 To water correctly leave a jar with a line ½ inch from the bottom under your sprinkler when the water reaches the line move the sprinkler and start again.
 It is better to water heavily once a week than every night!
-Watering every night will encourage the roots to turn towards the damp surface and encourage moss.
+Watering lightly every night will encourage the roots to turn towards the damp surface and encourage moss.
 Why not try our watering tool below to work out the cost of watering your lawn (its not as much as you would expect)

 Leaf and other debris.
 Try to remove leaves as soon as you can.
 Just leaving them on the grass for a few days can weaken grass.
 Grass needs to receive sunshine or it will die.

 Weeds and moss.
 Weed seeds and moss spores are carried on the wind, land randomly and quickly establish themselves.
 Weeds are easier to control.
 Two applications of a professional herbicide will keep your lawn 90% weed free.
 Moss is usually the biggest problem on most lawns and must be treated every year to avoid causing serious damage.
 A good moss control product turns the moss black.
 Be careful not to apply too much or you may scorch your lawn.
 Dead moss must be raked out and seed sown in bare patches of your lawn.